Yoga For Tension Headaches: 5 Relaxing Postures You Can Try Now

 The best yoga poses for tension headaches

-While there are a lot of postures of yoga for tension headaches that one can do to reduce occurrences, I am going to list the six most common and easily doable poses.
-These will help provide you the much-needed pain relief.
+While there are many yoga postures for tension headaches that one can do to reduce occurrences, I am going to list the six most common and easily doable poses.
+These will help provide you with much-needed pain relief.

 You’ll find pictures and descriptions of the postures below.
-If you’d prefer to take it a step further, you could also consider taking an online yoga course.
+If you’d prefer to take it further, you could also consider taking an online yoga course.

 1. Tadasana pose for tension headaches

 Tadasana or the mountain pose helps to rectify your alignment.
-Standing upright on your toes allows you to find your center of gravity which subsequently relieves the pressure in the entire body, making you feel lighter.
+Standing upright on your toes allows you to find your center of gravity, which subsequently relieves the pressure on the entire body and makes you feel lighter.
 This affects the entire nervous system and is an effective way to reduce tension headaches if the cause is muscle stress.

 yoga for tension headaches - tadasana pose